yilei0620/RGBD-Slam-Semantic-Seg-DeepLab/README.md

 Compilation of DeepLab is the same as compiling process as [Caffe](http://caffe.berkeleyvision.org/).
 Please compile the deeplab package provided in the repository.

-After install all of above packages, please copy `Ceres` and `DeepLab` cmake file in to directory`slam_deeplab/cmake_modules/`.
+After install all of above packages, please copy `Ceres` and `DeepLab` cmake files (which should be in the path as `/ceres_solver/cmake/` ) in to directory`slam_deeplab/cmake_modules/`.
 Then, compile the package by standard cmake process:

 `mkdir build
 cd build